...

 Mechanical clamping example

-Mechanical clamping is the most common workholding method used in machining operations.
+Mechanical clamping is the most common CNC mill workholding method used in machining operations.
 It involves using mechanical devices such as vises, chucks, and clamps to secure the workpiece in place.
 Mechanical clamping is suitable for a wide range of applications and workpiece sizes and shapes.
 However, it is essential to apply the correct clamping force to hold the workpiece securely without causing deformation.

 • Magnetic Workholding

-Magnetic workholding involves using magnetic chucks or plates to secure the workpiece in place.
-The workpiece is held in place by the magnetic force generated by the chuck or plate.
+Magnetic workholding involves using magnetic chucks or plates to secure the workpiece in place, primarily for ferrous materials.
+The magnetic force generated by the chuck or plate ensures uniform clamping force across the workpiece surface.

 • Vacuum Workholding